AravindaDP/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 This holds true for the case of sixth image where model is quite certain that it is ahead only sign (probability of 0.995), and the image does contain a ahead only sign.

-For the eighth image, the model has low confidence in predicting that this is a priority road sign (probability of 0.541), how ever the image contains a seriously defaced stop sign.
+For the eighth image, the model has low confidence in predicting that this is a priority road sign (probability of 0.541), however the image contains a seriously defaced stop sign.
 The top five softmax probabilities were

 | Probability         	|     Prediction	        					        |
 |:---------------------:|:-----------------------------------------------------:|